Sports Physical Therapist Job Description, Duties, and Responsibilities

 What Does a Sports Physical Therapist Do?

-A sports physical therapist is a medical person who helps both professional athletes and students avoid sporting or activity induced injuries, and to rehabilitate them when they sustain injuries.
+A sports physical therapist is responsible for helping both professional athletes and students avoid sporting or activity induced injuries, and to rehabilitate them when they sustain injuries.

 His/her job description entails diagnosing problems and evaluating patient progress on treatment plan to ensure restoration of athlete’s optimal function, and even to achieve improved performance in their sports.